pnvpratik/.github.io/_posts/2015-11-30-Old-browsers - Copy.md

 ﻿---
 layout:     post
-title:      test
+title:      vt
-date:       2015-01-16
+date:       2015-11-30
-summary:    Localization in MVC6.
+summary:    Old Browsers
-categories: MVC6 Localization
+categories: Firefox  IE7 Chrome
 ---

 This looks like a amateur question , but don't be surprised if you get the answer wrong.